Skip to main content

 Small native herbaceous wildflower, perennial, 6 inches or less in height.
 Found on the moist soils of wet pinelands, pond, swamp and marsh borders in sun to partial shade.
 Roots develop where the stem nodes touch soil, spreading to form mats.

 Leaves are opposite, clasping, bright green, fleshy and ovate to cordate.
-Flowers are purple and white, corolla is tubular, 2 lipped, with the upper lip much shortened, lower lip has 3 spreading lobes with blue or purple splotches.
+Flowers are purple and white, corolla is tubular, 2 lipped, with the upper lip much shortened, lower lip has 3 speading lobes with blue or purple splotches.

 Native perennial blue wildflower, common names include Bluejacket or simply Spiderwort.
 Clusters of showy, blue flowers with three petals usually open in the morning and wilt by the following day.
-In Florida, Spiderwort blooms from February through September.
+In Florida, Spiderwort blooms from Febuary through September.

 Ohio spiderwort grows 2-3 feet tall with a more or less equal spread, long leaves are linear to linear-lanceolate (grass like), sessile, with a fold in the center and arranged spirally on the stem.
 This wildflower can be found growing on a variety of soil types in full sun to partial shade.